Why E-Cigarette Taxes Will Punish Smokers

 Well, not to some of the world’s Governments who are up to their eyeballs in debt and rely on tobacco tax revenues to fund spending on things like hospitals, schools, roads and adverts telling us how bad smoking is and that we should quit immediately.

-Now that the European Union has got e-cigarettes into the Tobacco Products Directive legislation (read more about that here), vapour products are now exposed to future restrictions in the same way as tobacco products.
+Now that the European Union has got e-cigarettes into the Tobacco Products Directive legislation (read the article here), vapour products are now exposed to future restrictions in the same way as tobacco products.

 Reports have emerged recently confirming that representatives of EU nations have asked the Union to propose tax legislation for e-cigarettes similar to those of tobacco.
 This means that at least 57% of the price of vapour products will have to be tax.